 2. Bacteria

 With the blockage comes the bacteria.
-Some food items can get stuck in the pipes, and this debris and food residue can build up over time.
+Some food items can get stuck in the pipes, and debris and food residue can build up over time.
 They will eventually rot.
-And rotten food starts to become pungent due to the growth of spoilage microbes such as bacteria, yeasts and mould.
-The foul smell can be chemicals released from the food as the microbes decompose or chemicals produced by the microbes.
+Rotten food starts to become pungent due to the growth of spoilage microbes such as bacteria, yeasts, and mould.
+The foul smell can be caused by chemicals released from the food as the microbes decompose or chemicals produced by the microbes.

-Moulds give off musty, earthy aromas like an old basement when decomposing food.
+When decomposing food, moulds give off musty, earthy aromas like an old basement.
 Some yeasts produce sulphur compounds that resemble human flatulence.

-Mix baking soda and vinegar in a cup and pour it slowly down the drain.
-This may even help your septic system deal with all the stuff naturally.
-You can also use boiling water to kill the growing bacteria and loosen any object stuck in there.
+A simple solution involves mixing baking soda and vinegar in a cup and pouring it slowly down the drain.
+This might even give your septic system a helping hand in breaking down build-up naturally.
+Boiling water is another great option, as it can kill bacteria and free any stuck debris.

 3. Mould

-Ask your plumber to inspect all your fittings safely to ensure everything is working up to scratch.
+Getting your plumber to safely inspect all your fittings ensures everything’s working as it should.

 4. Sewer Smell